 As in all jurisdictions that have passed impaired driving laws, impairment level in Canada is measured by the percentage of alcohol or the blood alcohol content (BAC) in the bloods of the driver.
 BAC is measured with a breathalyzer, which is a tube-equipped device used by law enforcement personnel.
 Law enforcement personnel are legally allowed to perform a breathalyzer test on anyone suspected of having operated a vehicle within the past 3 hours.

+The best gaming offers in best casino online our casino follow the link!
 When a driver is stopped and suspected of being alcohol impaired, he is directed to blow into the tube so that his level of impairment can be determined.
 For drivers in Canada, the legal BAC is 0.08.
 If the driver’s blood alcohol exceeds this amount, he is charged with a criminal offense.
 This limit is imposed not only on drivers of land vehicle, but also pilots and operators of water vehicles.

 Even if a particular driver’s BAC does not exceed 0.08, he may still be charged with impaired driving if he was found to have been driving recklessly under the influence of alcohol.
 In fact, drivers may even be charged with impaired driving even if they are merely sitting in a parked vehicle if after testing they are determined to have a BAC exceeding 0.08.
 Law enforcement personnel may also arrest drivers who are suspected of having committed any of these offenses within the past 3 hours.